joehmchiu/servian-challenge/README.md

 - ansible-playbook -i hosts playbook.yml
 - Jenkins: http://35.244.91.198:8080/
 - login with admin/foobar
-- build the demo item to see the CI / CD process
+- build ServianDemo to see the CI / CD process

 ## Showcase
 - This showcase will be presenting to the customers about how will be the application integration and deployment done by Jenkins CI / CD and raise the version tag commited to the forked repository if the case succeeds.
 The application is forked from Servian github - https://github.com/servian/TechChallengeApp